Hosemann: ‘Many times this has been contentious, this time it’s not; Mississippi Senate votes to increase teacher pay

 JACKSON, Miss.
-(AP) – A plan to give Mississippi teachers at least a $1,000 pay raise won state Senate approval Wednesday, and now it goes to the House.
+(AP)/WJTV – A plan to give Mississippi teachers at least a $1,000 pay raise won state Senate approval Wednesday, and now it goes to the House.

+“It shows that we respect what they do for us everyday — as you know many times this has been contentious this time it’s not,” Delbert Hosemann said.

 The pay bill easily passed the Senate with bipartisan support.
 Republican Lt.
 Gov. Delbert Hosemann said last week that he wants it to be part of a multiyear plan to increase some of the lowest salaries in the nation.